 Come, my child, all forms begin as a curve.
 You began as a curve.
 The Great Spirit touched to the ethers and set a wave in motion; this wave coiled and bent, arched and folded, broke symmetry again and again, until a unique curvature of space and time emerged and became you.
 No two waves are exactly the same.
 So you became a unique curvature of space and time.
 The curve never leaves the thing it becomes.
 You are always to express it.
 Your curve is your Original Name.
 Your true name.
 When you listen carefully, when the wind blows, you will hear your name called.
 And when the waves rise onto shore, you will hear your name called.
 And when you listen deep into your soul, you will hear your name called.
 Lean into it.
 Bend into it.
 Follow it home.

 My soul cries such a deep cry to be heard in this.
 I have cut my curves to fit the frame.
 I have lied on the nails of institutional education and I have bled from my cervix.
 I did not create my wounds to not have them healed.
 I did these things because I had to.
 Or thought I did.
 Because I did not have the courage to be heard without the titles.
-Because I was told I would not have the courage to be heard without them.
-That’s the truth and it comes from a much older wound, an inherited wound: external validation is necessary, especially when it substantiates you with lasting letters beside your name.
+Because I was told I would not have the courage to be heard without the titles.
+That’s the truth that comes from a much older wound, an inherited wound: external validation is necessary, especially when it substantiates you with lasting letters beside your name.
+Especially if you are a woman.
+Especially if you are not white.
 Ok.
 Am I done now?
 Do I have enough letters, words, and names?
 Now, how do I find the courage to speak of the things that really matter?
 Can I reclaim my Original Curve?
 Can I remember the true letters and words and names of my being?
-The ones that are most necessary for my cervix to heal?
+The ones that are most necessary to speak for my cervix to heal?